 Notes

-- Instead of using cinnamon, ginger, nutmeg and allspice, you can use pumpkin spice, if you already have in the pantry.
+- Instead of using cinnamon, ginger, nutmeg and allspice, you can use pumpkin spice, if you already have it in the pantry.

 - Instead of using walnuts, use pecans or chopped almonds.